-Before lenders decide to give you a loan, they want to know that you are willing and able to repay that mortgage loan.
-To assess your ability to pay back the loan, they look at your debt-to-income ratio.
-In order to assess your willingness to repay the mortgage loan, they consult your credit score.
+Before lenders make the decision to lend you money, they want to know that you're willing and able to repay that mortgage.
+To assess your ability to pay back the loan, they assess your debt-to-income ratio.
+To assess your willingness to repay, they use your credit score.

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (high risk) to 850 (low risk).
+You can learn more on FICO here.

-Your credit score is a result of your history of repayment.
-They don't take into account your income, savings, down payment amount, or demographic factors like gender, race, nationality or marital status.
-These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were invented as it is today.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other demographic factors.
+Your credit score is a result of your repayment history.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as dirty a word when these scores were invented as it is now.
+Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding any other personal factors.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated from the good and the bad of your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated wtih both positive and negative items in your credit report.
+Late payments will lower your score, but consistently making future payments on time will improve your score.